flyingSpagetiMonstr/PRNG/readme.md

 # PRNG

-Evaluated under NIST SP 800-22 test suit.
+Evaluated under test suit of NIST SP 800-22.

 For how it works, see explain.md